alipanahiCRISPR/DTMP-Prime/README.md

     topX_pegRNAs.csv

 ## 3. Prediction
-After the model is fine-tuned, you can get predictions by running ...
+After the model is fine-tuned, you can get predictions by running PE score.

 ## 4. Visualization
 Visualization of DTMP-Prim consists of 3 steps.
 Calculate PE-efficiency score, attention scores, and Plot.